mstar777/mmx/README.md

             TXaFjrdBmpucnaRgBBXgHB4QC3pyqhcy1P

 ----------------------------------------------
-2. Send to Under of 10k to this address
+2. Send to 10k to this address

 ✔  (TRC20)